juanhenao21/forex_response_spread_year/paper/references_text.md

 and one-month forwards were in the range of 0.042-0.053 percent and 0.045-0.057 percent, respectively.
 We found the spreads to be between two and four times larger for emerging market currencies than for developed country currencies.
+(Spread values)

+**Patterns in high-frequency FX data**
+Throughout the paper we consider a simpler definition of the price given by
+$$x_{i} = (bid_{i} + ask_{i} ) / 2$$
+(Midpoint price definition)

+In financial markets, the flow of time is discontinuous: over weekends trading comes to a standstill or, inversely, at news announcements there are spurts of market activity.
+(Flow of time)

+We use a tick-by-tick database composed of 13 currency pairs spanning five years, from December 1, 2002 to December 1, 2007.
+The following currency pairs are considered with the total number of ticks given in parenthesis: AUD-JPY (15’286’858), AUD-USD (7’037’203), CHF-JPY (17’081’987), GBP-CHF (27’141’146), GBP-JPY (26’423’199), GBP-USD (13’918’523), EUR-AUD (19’111’129), EUR-GBP (13’847’688), EUR-CHF (9’912’921), EUR-JPY (22’594’396), EUR-USD (13’093’081), USD-CHF (13’812’055), USD- JPY (13’507’173).
+The difference in the number of ticks is due to varying liquidity and the fact that some exchange rates are synthetically generated from two data streams, i.e., market makers quote prices based on two feeds creating cross-rates.
+As an example, GBP-JPY is derived from GBP-USD and USD-JPY.
+This, however, does not mean that the GBP-JPY data is artificial as it is also real published market data.
+The approximately 26.5 million ticks in the GBP-JPY cross-rate are derived from the ticks in GBP-USD (13.9 million) and USD-JPY (13.5 million).
+(Data description)